 Sex Drive by Stephanie Theobald

-Stephanie Theobald did exactly that when she travelled to and across America on the most erotic road trip possible in search of sexual discovery, and she has graced our bookshelves with her findings.
-Let me tell you, woman to woman, this road trip was so intense I felt like I was right there with her driving past every road sign and discovering each toe-curling element that she uncovered.
+Stephanie Theobald did precisely that when she travelled to and across America on the most erotic road trip possible—in search of sexual discovery.
+She has since graced our bookshelves with her findings.
+Let me tell you, woman to woman, this road trip was so intense, I felt like I was right there with her, driving past every road sign and discovering each toe-curling element that she uncovered.

-Both Stephanie Theobald and Jack Kerouack uncover each secret throughout their adventure, and while this review will not reveal any spoilers (it’s totally worth the read, I swear!), I can solemnly swear that these secrets can become learning material to revolutionise your life under the covers.
-And so it would, as our fabulous author is an excellent sex educator, and educate she does!
+Both Stephanie Theobald and Jack Kerouac uncover secrets throughout their adventures.
+While this review will not reveal any spoilers (it’s totally worth the read, I swear!), I can solemnly swear that these secrets could be the learning material to revolutionise your life under the covers.
+And it would—as our fabulous author is an excellent sex educator, and educate she does!
 She truly, truly does.

 Do you find that the response to sexual topics differs between the UK and USA?
 If so, how?
 Why do you think so?

-Sometimes though I feel that the English are too humorous around sex.
+Sometimes, though, I feel that the English are too humorous around sex.
 Laughter dispels sexual energy.
 It’s kind of a nervous reaction to it.
-I think we need to try and be a bit more serious about sex.
+So I think we need to try and be a bit more serious about sex.

-That said I think the honest female sexuality is finally beginning to “sell”.
-Following the #metoo thing, publishing houses are all a-flutter to get feminist tomes out now.
-Penguin signed two big books last week.
-And they are finally starting to understand that feminism can’t just be academic.
+That said, I think that honest female sexuality is finally beginning to “sell”.
+Following the #metoo thing, publishing houses are all a flutter to get feminist tomes out now.
+Penguin signed two big books last week, and they are finally starting to understand that feminism can’t just be academic.
 You have to get into your body too.
 I’m glad Sex Drive is coming out at the tip of this new arrow.